-Crosshouse Primary School's Breakfast Club is open from 8.15am - 8.45am Monday to Friday.
+Due to local guidance regarding COVD-19 restrictions, our breakfast club remains closed.
+Usually, our Breakfast Club is open from 8.15am - 8.45am Monday to Friday.
 Toast, juice, cereal, milk, yoghurt, are examples of what is available on the breakfast club menu.
-Breakfast club is currently 60p per day and spaces can be booked via the school office.
+Breakfast club is free and, when restrictions are lifted, spaces will be available via the school office.